 After finishing writing this, I decided to take a reading break and picked up Oprah’s book, The Wisdom of Super Soul Sundays.
 Then, I stumbled on a passage that gave me instant clarity.

 The passage was written by Sue Monk Kidd, and she talks about how she exclaimed at 30 that she was going to become a writer.
-Apparently, she wrote a lot as a child, even making little newspapers and things, but drifted away from it as she grew older.
+Apparently, she wrote a lot as a child but drifted away from it as she grew older.
 It was over a random breakfast one morning that she set her intention to become a writer yet again.

 Once I started to care what people think of me, I changed.
-I focused on getting all As in school (yes, I was the kid who cried over a B) and on what I could do to stop getting picked on.
+I focused on getting all As in school and on what I could do to stop getting picked on.
 I even quit dancing (my greatest passion next to writing) to play soccer in the hopes that it would make people like me more.
 It didn’t work.

 As the years went on, everything I did was to achieve some concrete form of “success.”
 Every decision I made took me further away from my writing, even though I still said I wanted to be a writer.
 Finally, at 26, my mom dropped this gem on me: